 Why December 14?
 December 14th is Officer Gregory Alia Day in Richland County and the City of Forest Acres.
 Officer Alia was an officer with the Forest Acres Police Department.
 He was killed in the line of duty on September 30, 2015.
 He is remembered as a hero for how he lived and served his community with respect and compassion.
 Serve & Connect was founded in his honor.

-2018 Participating Restaurants
+Thank you to our 2018 Participating Restaurants